Slusheeking/INAVVI_v11/memory-bank/progress.md

    - Created a dedicated frontend-test job in the CI/CD pipeline
    - Added steps to set up the frontend environment and install dependencies
    - Implemented verification of frontend templates and configuration
+- [2025-03-23 17:00:18] Successfully rebuilt the Docker container with Redis permission fixes and removed conflicting TensorFlow packages.
+Redis is now working correctly.

    - Ensured frontend is properly tested before deployment

 2. **Added Monitoring System Testing**: